 Class Coordinator, South Side Diabetes Project

-Ms. O’Neal is a Health Educator with several years of experience in health promotion and disease prevention in underserved communities.
+Yolanda is a Health Educator with several years of experience in health promotion and disease prevention in underserved communities.
 Her background includes coordinating and facilitating health workshops for social service programs and federally qualified health centers to minimize health disparities.
-Ms. O’Neal holds a Master of Public Administration degree specializing in health policy from Walden University and a bachelor’s degree in Community Health from Western Michigan University.
+Yolanda holds a Master of Public Administration degree specializing in health policy from Walden University and a Bachelor’s degree in Community Health from Western Michigan University.

 Althera M. Steenes